 Each unit of the National Park System is required to have a formal statement of its core mission that will provide basic guidance for all planning and management decisions—a foundation for planning and management.

-The Katahdin Woods and Waters National Monument held a series of community listening sessions in Stacyville, Medway, Millinocket and Bangor during the fall of 2016.
-Over 550 interested citizens attended these sessions and numerous others shared written comments delivered by e-mail, mail and in person to the NPS welcome desks in Millinocket and Patten.
+In the fall of 2016, a series of community listening sessions were held in Stacyville, Medway, Millinocket, and Bangor.
+Over 550 interested citizens attended these sessions and numerous others shared written comments by e-mail and mail, and in person.